codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 #### Detailed information for steps
 To get detailed information for a step, select the step.
 The tabs displayed differ according to the step type:

-  * Almost all workflow step types show the Summary, Manifest, Containers, Inputs, Outputs.
+  * All workflow step types show the Summary, Manifest, Containers, Inputs, Outputs.
   * Pod step-types also display the Logs tab.
   * Event-step types show Manifest, Summary and Payload.
     > For Cron and Unknown event types, only the Event Sources are shown.